 - display a positive outlook on violence

-Bullying is a problem even in our private schools, churches and nonprofits events.
-Especially during outings like camps or field trips.
-Events are often overlooked as environments in which bullying is likely to occur.
+Bullying is a problem even in our private schools, churches, and nonprofits events.
+Especially during outings like field trips and camps.
+Events are often overlooked as environments for bullies.
 So, we encourage everyone to learn how to recognize bully signs early to prevent incidents.
-Our hope is that this article will help you identify and stop bullying in schools, churches, and at events.
+Our hope is this article will help you identify and stop bullying in your school, church, or event.